EV Charger Installation

-WA STATE: Infrastructure, including charging infrastructure is state sales tax exempt until Jan.
-1, 2020.
+WA STATE: Infrastructure, including EV charging equipment purchase and installation, is state sales tax exempt.

-FEDERAL: When you purchase at new EV that is one of the first 200,000 qualified EVs per manufacturer, you are eligible in a federal income tax credit for up to $7500.
+FEDERAL: When you purchase at new electric vehicle that is one of the first 200,000 qualified EVs per manufacturer, you are eligible in a federal income tax credit for up to $7500.

 - Why Make the Switch to Plugin Electric Vehicle? from Plug In America